-One time, just after I turned 14, my father and I drove to the coast to get some air and to eat fresh fish in the renovated lighthouse we'd once been to years ago with the whole family.
+One lime, just after I turned 14, my father and I drove to the coast to get some air and to eat fresh fish in the renovated lighthouse we'd once been to years ago with the whole family.
 I had such happy memories of that day.

-On the way home a storm started.
 It was still early in the evening but it suddenly got so dark it looked like there was an eclipse.
-It was raining cats and dogs and the windshield wipers couldn't wipe fast enough even on the highest speed.
+It was raining cals and dogs and the windshield wipers couldn't wipe fast enough even on the highest speed.